natefinck/Mini-Cade/README.md

 # Mini-Cade
 Mini game website designed in CSC 551 - live at https://natefinck.com/MiniCade

+Notes:
+* Web Application not secure
-(some files omitted for security of database)
+* Some files are ommitted for database security